 “I am a citizen of the world, I am a student of life, I am hungry, I’m foolish and I will never say no to knowledge.”

-Osama Mohammad Zaid (LL.M.) is a member of Green Peace and the United Nations Refugees Aid Agency—and loves attending Chapman Law because it’s located in Orange County where surfing is a way of life.
+Osama Mohammad Zaid (LL.M.) is a member of Green Peace and the United Nations Refugees Aid Agency—and loves attending Chapman University Fowler School of Law because it’s located in Orange County where surfing is a way of life.
 Osama, who hails from Saudi Arabia, says his heart led him to surfing.

 Osama was introduced to American culture at a very young age.
 He recalls the friendly American contractors who were stationed in Saudi Arabia while working for Aramco Oil Company.
 He loved learning about the west through their interesting stories.
 “I am a citizen of the world, I am a student of life, I am hungry, I’m foolish and I will never say no to knowledge,” says Osama.
 This is his mantra—and he can repeat it in English, Arabic, Turkish and Norwegian.

 Before coming to Chapman, Osama attended Imam Muhammad Ibn Saud School of Law where he studied the Islamic perspective of human rights, jurisprudence and trade.
 He specialized in Islamic Law and worked in real estate until 2011 when he joined Wall Street Institute in Saudi Arabia.
 After the Wall Street Institute, Osama headed to Portland, Oregon to attend Lewis and Clark College.
 After enduring the cold and cloudy atmosphere in Portland, Osama moved to sunny San Diego, California where he rekindled his love for surfing and attended Kaplan International Colleges & Interax International Institute for business management, marketing and advertising.